How to Ask Your Boss for a More Permanent or Flexible Work-From-Home Situation

-If the last 10 months have proven anything in the corporate world, it's that some people are as productive working from home as they are in the office—and they're happier doing it.
-If this rings true for you, it may be time to start negotiating a continuation of your current work-from-home situation for after the pandemic ends.
+Some people are as productive working from home as they are in the office—and they're happier doing it.
+If this rings true for you, it may be time to start negotiating a work-from-home situation.

 In a September survey, remote work site FlexJobs found that 65 percent of people want to become full-time remote employees post-pandemic.
 Employers may not offer the option to continue remote work without prompting, so it's important to ask—and to treat the ask like a business proposal, says Toni Frana, a career coach at FlexJobs and Remote.co.